Department of Sociology

 Mayorga's first book, "Behind the White Picket Fence: Power and Privilege in a Multiethnic Neighborhood" (University of North Carolina Press, 2014), won the 2015 American Sociological Association Latino/a Sociology Section’s Distinguished Contribution to Research Book Award.
 Mayorga conducted in-depth interviews, participant observation, and a household survey to illustrate how spatial proximity does not necessarily translate to racial equity in a multiracial neighborhood.
 She found that white residents enacted norms of social control and social distancing towards their Black and Latinx neighbors despite expressing positive racial attitudes and praising the neighborhood’s diversity.

-Mayorga's current book project analyzes the experiences of residents from two working-class Cincinnati, Ohio neighborhoods to understand how processes of racial capitalism shape what residents say, how residents interact with their neighbors, and the practices of neighborhood institutions, such as neighborhood associations and local police.
+Mayorga's second book, Urban Specters: The Everyday Harms of Racial Capitalism (UNC Press, 2023), analyzes the experiences of residents from two working-class Cincinnati, Ohio neighborhoods to understand how relations of racial capitalism (e.g., underdevelopment, private property, and policing) shape how residents make sense of their neighborhood, how they interact with neighbors, and the practices of neighborhood institutions, such as neighborhood associations and local police.

 Education